An Analysis of Causal Effect Estimation using Outcome Invariant Data Augmentation: Acknowledgments

 \section{Acknowledgments}

-To my co-authors for their patience, to Zulfiqar for being my rubber-duck and saving the OpenReview submissions minutes before the deadline, and to all of ML pyos for lightening the chaos with comedy.
+To my co-authors for their patience, to Zulfiqar for being my rubber duck and saving the OpenReview submissions minutes before the deadline, and to all of ML pyos for lightening the chaos with comedy.
 Thank you.

 This work was supported by the NSF (ECCS-2401391, IIS-2403240),~and~ONR~(N000142512173).

 { }

 \appendixmaketitle{Appendix---\paperTitle}